Dave's Star Wars Galaxies Saga

 But in the background, dark and troubling things were lurking.

 The combat templates were beginning to collapse in on themselves.
 As I would later discover, certain template sets were massively overpowered.
 Master Bounty Hunters and Commandos could take a few specific "non Creature Handler" pets and absolutely devastate anything in PvE (and most things in PvP.)
-Carbineers and Riflemen had so many broken specials (and a completely imbalanced speed system) that Pistoleers were incredibly common.
+On the other end of the spectrum, Carbineers and Riflemen had so many broken specials (and a completely imbalanced speed system) that Pistoleers were the only really viable option.

 Rapidly, it seemed, you were either a Bounty Hunter, a Commando, or a Pistoleer ... and everybody had a pet.
 Not, it seemed, very reminiscent of the "Star Wars" universe.